Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 To treat a patient who has a brain tumor, a neurosurgeon must usually perform a craniotomy.
 This is a type of brain surgery in which a piece of bone is temporarily removed from the skull to give neurosurgeons access to the brain.
 When the procedure is done, the bone is usually replaced using titanium plates, screws, wires or other methods of keeping the bone in place.

 The graphs below reflect the number, average length of stay and mortality rate for craniotomies performed at Cedars-Sinai.
 The length of stay and mortality is compared to the expected values, based on data submitted by UHC hospitals.
-UHC is an alliance of 116 academic medical centers and 264 of their affiliated hospitals representing approximately 90% of the nation's nonprofit academic medical centers.
+UHC is an alliance of 120 academic medical centers and 301 of their affiliated hospitals representing the nation's nonprofit academic medical centers.
 The majority of these facilities participate in the Clinical DataBase/Resource Manager.
 Most of these facilities participate in UHC's Clinical DataBase/Resource Manager.
-The data were assessed on March 19, 2012 based on patients discharged between January 1, 2011 and December 31, 2011.
+The data were assessed on November 15, 2013 based on patients discharged between January 1, 2012 and December 31, 2012.

 Craniotomy Volumes at the Brain Tumor Program

 The graph below shows the total number of craniotomy procedures performed at the Cedars-Sinai Department of Neurosurgery's Brain Tumor Program.
-The data reflect craniotomies done from 2009 through 2011.
+The data reflect craniotomies done for the past three years.